Landing on the front wheel

 You can rely more or less on the front brake depending on the distance and your initial momentum.

-1° Lower the front wheel slightly and crouch back behind the handlebars to get extra torque.
-This compresses the rear tyre on the edge.
+1° Lower the front wheel below the obstacle's edge and crouch behind the bars to get extra torque, compressing the rear tyre.

-2° Pull yourself on the bars and spring into extension, thrusting your hips and shoulders forward while standing on your front pedal.
+2° Release the rear brake and pull yourself on the bars to boost your extension, thrusting your hips and shoulders forward.

 Tilting the bike down